astronomer/docs/astro/cli/local-connections.md

 ---
-sidebar_label: 'Pull connections from Astro'
+sidebar_label: 'Use Airflow connections from Astro'
 title: 'Work locally with Airflow connections hosted on Astro'
 id: local-connections
 description: Use connections created in the Astro Environment Manager locally.